Graph Learning for Combinatorial Optimization: A Survey of State-of-the-Art: Abstract

 \section{Abstract}

 Graphs have been widely used to represent complex data in many applications, such as e-commerce, social networks, and bioinformatics.
 Efficient and effective analysis of graph data is important for graph-based applications.
 However, most graph analysis tasks are combinatorial optimization (CO) problems, which are NP-hard.
 Recent studies have focused a lot on the potential of using machine learning (ML) to solve graph-based CO problems.
-Using ML-based CO methods, a graph has to be represented in numerical vectors, which is known as {\it graph embedding}.
-In this survey, we provide a thorough overview of recent graph embedding methods that have been used to solve CO problems.
-Most graph embedding methods have two stages: graph preprocessing and ML model learning.
-This survey classifies graph embedding works from the perspective of graph preprocessing tasks and ML models.
-Furthermore, this survey summarizes recent graph-based CO methods that exploit graph embedding.
-In particular, graph embedding can be employed as part of classification techniques or can be combined with search methods to find solutions to CO problems.
-The survey ends with several remarks on future research directions. \keywords{Graph Processing \and Graph Embedding \and Graph Neural Network \and Combinational Optimization}
+Most recent methods follow the two-stage framework.
+The first stage is graph representation learning, which embeds the graphs into low-dimension vectors.
+The second stage uses machine learning to solve the CO problems using the embeddings of the graphs learned in the first stage.
+The works for the first stage can be classified into two categories, graph embedding methods and end-to-end learning methods.
+For graph embedding methods, the learning of the the embeddings of the graphs has its own objective, which may not rely on the CO problems to be solved.
+The CO problems are solved by independent downstream tasks.
+For end-to-end learning methods, the learning of the embeddings of the graphs does not have its own objective and is an intermediate step of the learning procedure of solving the CO problems.
+The works for the second stage can also be classified into two categories, non-autoregressive methods and autoregressive methods.
+Non-autoregressive methods predict a solution for a CO problem in one shot.
+A non-autoregressive method predicts a matrix that denotes the probability of each node/edge being a part of a solution of the CO problem.
+The solution can be computed from the matrix using search heuristics such as beam search.
+Autoregressive methods iteratively extend a partial solution step by step.
+At each step, an autoregressive method predicts a node/edge conditioned to current partial solution, which is used to its extension.
+In this survey, we provide a thorough overview of recent studies of the graph learning-based CO methods.
+The survey ends with several remarks on future research directions. \keywords{Graph Representation Learning \and Graph Neural Network \and Combinational Optimization}

 [2]{ }